nwagu/forms/README.md

 #### Tips
 1. You can define your custom validation functions.
 A few generic validators have been added to [FormFieldValidators](forms/src/commonMain/kotlin/com/nwagu/forms/FormFieldValidators.kt).
-2. Observe a form field's focusRequest to bring the view to focus when the form field has an error.
+2. Observe a form field's `focusRequest` to bring the view to focus when the form field has an error.

+## Note about multiplatform status
+I am currently working on the iOS integration.
+That's why it's still alpha.
+If you would like to use the older LiveData-based version of this library just for Android, please use version: 1.0.3